 I am the fat mom that was the fat girl, that never thought she would amount to anything.

-So you see, bullying and body-shaming are the same thing and they affect us all in so many ways.
+Bullying and body-shaming are the same thing and they affect us all in so many ways.
 Too fat, too skinny, too dark, too light, too Asian, too white, too short, too tall.
 It affects us all.

 However, if we all try to fit into this cookie-cutter image that everyone seems to have in their heads, would anyone be happy?
 Would anyone be unique?
 Would anyone be considered beautiful, if we were all the same shape and size?
 Would anyone be considered exotic, if we were all the same color?